sc0ttj/component/README.md

 }, false);
 ```

-See [examples/usage-Ctx-interactive.html](examples/usage-Ctx-interactive.html) for more information.
+There's loads more features - see [examples/usage-Ctx-interactive.html](examples/usage-Ctx-interactive.html) for more information.

 ### Additional methods provided by `Ctx`